Electricity (Miscellaneous Provisions) Act 2003: Provisions

-Effects of the Act
+Effects of the act

-The Act is an enabling Act and provides authority to the Secretary of State to incur expenditure on British Energy plc or its subsidiaries.
+The act is an enabling act and provides authority to the Secretary of State to incur expenditure on British Energy plc or its subsidiaries.

-It amends the Electricity Act 1989 to remove the barrier to the Government acquiring shares in ‘successor companies’ and provides for the repeal of Part 2 of that Act.
+It amends the Electricity Act 1989 to remove the barrier to the Government acquiring shares in ‘successor companies’ and provides for the repeal of part 2 of that act.

-It amends the 1989 Act to remove the ceiling on financial assistance by the Government in relation to nuclear liabilities and to change the tax status of such assistance.
+It amends the 1989 act to remove the ceiling on financial assistance by the Government in relation to nuclear liabilities and to change the tax status of such assistance.

+Reception

+The Conservatives criticised the legislation, asking the government to reconsider and reshape it, during its passage.